When students are in distress, early intervention can make a big difference in outcomes.

 At WSU Vancouver we use two methods to request assistance for students.

-- The AWARE Network should be used if you see a student who is in severe distress and you are concerned may cause harm to self or others.
+- The Student Care Network (former AWARE Network) should be used if you see a student who is in severe distress and you are concerned may cause harm to self or others.

 - The Academic Alert System should be used if you see a student who is struggling academically and would benefit from additional support.
 Please read the descriptions of the two systems and then select the one you think is more appropriate.

-The AWARE Network is an online resource with an Assistance and Referral Form that can be completed by anyone on campus who may have concerns about a particular student’s physical or mental health.
+The Student Care Network is an online resource with an Student Care Referral Form that can be completed by anyone on campus who may have concerns about a particular student’s physical or mental health.
 The idea is to make it convenient and easy for the campus community to bring concerns about a student’s situation to the attention of those who can help.

 Academic Alert System